 In this article, we will go over the most important cryptocurrency basics and some general warnings about how to handle your cryptocurrency dealings based on personal and client experiences.

 Here at Nomad Capitalist, we have followed Bitcoin and other cryptocurrencies for years.
-However, only recently have I begun to see clients who run crypto-based businesses.
+We’ve also received many clients who run crypto-based businesses.
 Helping these individuals create the perfect offshore plan has proven to be a challenge.
-There are ways to make it work, but they often require a bit more work and planning on both ends.
+There are ways to make it work, but they often require a bit more work (than traditional businesses and assets) and planning on both ends.

 In its most basic form, cryptocurrency is a decentralized digital currency.

 If you want a slightly more complicated explanation, it is a peer-to-peer exchange of digital information through blockchain technology that allows for the purchase and sale of goods and services.

 The first cryptocurrency — Bitcoin — emerged in 2008 in the wake of the financial crisis and Occupy Wall Street protests when faith in big banks was at its lowest.
 Bitcoin conveniently eliminated the middleman, stamped out interest fees, and made transactions transparent.

 What was never clear was the exact identity of Bitcoin’s creator, who has only ever been known by the pseudonym Satoshi Nakamoto.
 Nakamoto published a proof of concept in October of 2008 that provided the necessary mathematics to make Bitcoin possible and even “mined” the first 50 units of the currency on January 3, 2009, before he left the Bitcoin project in 2010 and disappeared, leaving other developers to continue the work.